Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 Garram: "**These brats?**" You sure you're not inviting them to steal again?
 "Are you saying, we should make **salvagers** of them?"

 Rex agreed, "I think they show a lot of promise!
 They've got pretty quick fingers -- right?"
-He nudged to the kids, not waiting them reply, turned back to Garram, "Come on, you know it makes sense.
+He nudged to the kids, not waiting for their reply, turned back to Garram, urged, "Come on, you know it makes sense.
 They're poor little **orphans** with **nowhere to go!
 Are you really** just gonna... turn them away?"

 "You sure know how to twist a guy's arm...
 All right, I'll do it!
 I'll sort out the details with Pupunin.
 But... it's just **bed and board** for now, got that?
 If you want paying, **you prove yourselves first!**"